fedorenchik/PlanetVim/docs/GUIDE.md

 Git is optional for basic editing.
 Git menu actions remain available and report missing prerequisites; gutter change indicators start automatically when Git is available.
 You can set `g:gitgutter_git_executable` to a custom Git executable or explicitly set `g:gitgutter_enabled`.
 Restart PlanetVim after installing Git or changing its executable path.

+## Home startup and recovery

+`make install` (or `python3 scripts/install.py install`)
+installs a managed `~/.vimrc` loader on Linux so plain `/usr/bin/gvim` loads PlanetVim.
+Windows uses `$HOME/_vimrc`, with HOME taking precedence over the user profile, and `py -3` instead of `python3`.
+If the alternate home `_vimrc` (Linux) or `.vimrc` (Windows) is already in use, that file is managed instead.
+The distribution stays in its private prefix; your existing `.vim` or `vimfiles` directory is not replaced.

+Run `make preview` first to inspect the exact paths.
+Use `PREFIX="/path"` with Make, or `--prefix "/path"` with Python, consistently for a custom private installation.
+The same installation can be switched from private launching to home startup by running `install` again; future update/uninstall operations remember the mode.
+Always run them under the same user/HOME. `install-home` and `preview-home` remain explicit aliases.
+For separate launching only, use `make install-private` / `make preview-private`, or add `--private` to the Python install command.
+To switch an existing home installation to private launching, uninstall first to restore the old configuration, then install privately.

+The original startup file's bytes and permissions, or its symlink itself, are backed up before replacement.
+A symlink's target is not modified.
+The original backup remains available across updates. `make uninstall` restores the original file/link or removes the generated loader when no original existed. `make restore` undoes the latest transaction, including the home startup change.
+Payload and home changes share one journal and rollback; backups remain under the private prefix's `.planetvim/backups` directory.

+Put PlanetVim customizations in its private `planetvimrc.vim`, not in the managed home loader.
+Update refuses to replace an edited loader.
+Uninstall preserves an edited/replaced loader and reports the original backup for manual recovery.
+Restore also refuses conflicting edits to the home startup file.
+Keep that backup directory until you have recovered any configuration you want to retain.

+Repeated installation of an already managed PlanetVim updates its files and retains the original pre-PlanetVim backup.
+A recognized older, unmanaged PlanetVim vimrc is replaced as an update: its snapshot is kept for explicit rollback, but uninstall does not restore that old PlanetVim vimrc as personal configuration.
+No earlier personal configuration can be recovered unless it was backed up.
+Legacy plugin files outside the private prefix remain untouched and are not claimed by this installer.
+A managed loader from another prefix is reported;
+use that prefix to update/uninstall it instead of taking over its backup history.

+The loader selects PlanetVim only when GVim starts in GUI mode.
+Otherwise it sources the previous configuration when available.
+A regular previous vimrc is sourced from its backup location; configurations that derive relative paths from `<sfile>` should use an explicit home/dotfiles path.
+Existing `.gvimrc`/`_gvimrc` files still run afterward according to GVim's normal startup rules. `VIMINIT` overrides home vimrc discovery, so installing this mode reports it and requires it to be unset.
+Explicit `gvim -u ...` and `gvim --clean` still bypass the home loader.
+Stock Vim/system startup must be able to read HOME before the loader runs;
+comma-containing HOME paths can fail in that earlier runtimepath lookup on Linux.

 ## Editing modes

 The PlanetVim menu selects and saves the mode: